felipenoris/XLSX.jl/docs/src/formatting.md

 ![image|320x500](./images/showValIcons.png)

 Create a custom icon set by specifying `iconset="Custom"`.
-The icons to use in the custom set are defined with `icon_list` keyword, which takes a vector of integers definingwhich of the 52 built in icons to use.
+The icons to use in the custom set are defined with `icon_list` keyword, which takes a vector of integers defining which of the 52 built in icons to use.
 Use of the val and type keywords dictate the number of icons to use.
-If mid_type and mid_val are both defined, but not mid2_val and mid2_type, then a 4-icon will be used.
-If both sets are defined, a 5-icon set is used and if neither, a 3-icon set.
+If `mid_type` and `mid_val` are both defined, but not `mid2_val` or `mid2_type`, then a 4-icon set will be used.
+If both sets of keywords are defined, a 5-icon set is used and if neither is set, a 3-icon set will be used.

 This is illustrated with code below, which produces a key defining which integer to use in `icon_list` to represent any desired icon: